 # 14 Winter Sports

 Living in a cold environment, Canadians make the most of it.
-In Canada, there are plenty of outdoor skating rinks and in Ottawa, the nation’s capital, there is ice skating along the frozen canal.
+There are plenty of outdoor skating rinks in Canada, and in Ottawa, the nation’s capital, there is ice skating along the frozen canal.

 Canada is snowboarding and skiing heaven.
 From Whistler Blackcomb Ski Resort in the west to Mont Tremblant in the east, Canadians hit the slopes!
-Snowshoeing is also very popular along with other classic winter sports of cross country skiing, dogsledding and curling.
-There are many summer sports in Canada too but we are defined by our harsh winters.
+Snowshoeing is also very popular, along with other classic winter sports like cross country skiing, dogsledding, and curling.
+There are many summer sports in Canada, too, but we are defined by our harsh winters.

 # 15 Poutine

 Have you heard of poutine?
 Poutine is a dish that originated in the province of Quebec.
 Think steamy french fries, topped with cheese curds and beef gravy.
 If you are in Canada, you need to try it.

 Quebec City, the capital of the province of Quebec, is the only walled city in Canada.
 Founded in 1608, it is one of North America’s oldest settlements.
 A designated UNESCO World Heritage Site, wander in the old town exploring the maze of cobbled streets and ancient buildings, and you may feel like you are in Europe.
 Quebec City is famous for its “Winter Carnaval” but is an outstanding year-round destination and arguably Canada’s prettiest city.